 This course is under constant revision in order to improve the learning outcomes for all students.
-Please forward any feedback (positive or negative) on the course to the course convener or via the myExperience process.
+Please forward any feedback (positive or negative) on the course to the course convener or via the online student survey myExperience.
 You can also provide feedback to ELSOC who will raise your concerns at student focus group meetings.
 As a result of previous feedback obtained for this course and in our efforts to provide a rich and meaningful learning experience, we have continued to evaluate and modify our delivery and assessment methods.
+Based on regular feedback ELEC4604 has been recently structured in a way that encourages in-class individual and group discussion of challenging analytical concepts.
+In 2020 we aim to improve the experience, to keep it focused more on learning and less on assessment.